gwarzecha/README-generator/README.md

   ## Installation:

-  Clone the repo, and run npm install.
+  Clone the repo and run 'npm install'